nuodb/nuodb-client/README.rst

 This project bundles the latest publicly-available versions of NuoDB_ database clients into a single downloadable file.
-The official versions of the NuoDB Client Package file are available both from `GitHub Releases`_ as well as from the `NuoDB Client Portal`_.
+The official versions of the NuoDB Client Package file are available both from `GitHub Releases`_ as well as from the `NuoDB Community Edition`_ webpage.

-You can use this project to create a package containing customized sets NuoDB Client packages, of course!
+You can use this project to create a package containing customized sets of NuoDB Client packages.

 Requirements
 ------------

 Each client will have different requirements.
-System requirements for running the NuoDB database can be found on the `System Requirements`_ page.
+System requirements for running the NuoDB database can be found on the NuoDB online documentation `System Requirements`_ page.

 +------------------+-----------------------------------+
 |Utility           | Requirements                      |